linode/docs/docs/guides/platform/object-storage/using-object-storage-with-akamai-cdn/index.md

 ## Advantages of Using Akamai CDN

 CDNs are crucial for data delivery solutions because they cache content like images, videos, and other files on edge servers closer to end-users.
-This reduces latency and overall load on origin servers, improves delivery speed and efficiency, and saves money by reducing origin requests and lowering egress.
+This reduces latency and overall load on origin servers, improves delivery speed and efficiency, and saves money by reducing origin requests and lowering egress costs.
 For example, in use cases such as content streaming, CDNs can cache segments from streams to reduce startup times, limit stream interruptions, and eliminate potential buffering issues.

 Object storage can’t scale linearly with the number of users, but using it as an origin point for CDN delivery overcomes this by allowing users to interact with the CDN instead of the object storage system.
 Applications can then store objects independently of user traffic, with the added benefit of CDN-based security.
 Using Linode Object Storage on Akamai Connected Cloud with Akamai CDN can also significantly reduce object storage-based egress costs.